xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 #Transport – Segment Routing IPv6 Data Plane (SRv6)

-The Compass Metro Fabric design will use Segment Routing IPv6 Data Plane (SRv6) in later phases.
+The Metro Fabric design will use Segment Routing IPv6 Data Plane (SRv6) in later phases.

 SRv6 brings another level of simplification with IPv6 data plane and